 Sign up for our newsletter to hear first about program announcements and application deadlines.

-The 2024 Emerging Writers’ Course will be divided into two groups of writers to provide a smaller learning context.
+The Emerging Writers’ Course has been divided into two groups of writers to provide a smaller learning context:

-This online course is designed for writers in any genre who need a nudge or to take the leap of faith that will lift their manuscript to new levels.
-Part workshop, part discussion group and part assignment writing, participants will learn the tools and techniques for mastering the mechanics of rewriting, rethinking, and revising.
+These online courses are designed for writers in any genre who need a nudge or to take the leap that will lift their manuscript to new levels.
+Part workshop, part discussion group, and part assignment writing, participants will learn the tools and techniques for mastering the mechanics of rewriting, rethinking, and revising.
 A practical, hands-on course for those who want to develop better writing, editing and self-editing skills.
-This course is meant to enhance your work, and strengthen your writing towards a publishable state.
+This course is meant to enhance your work and strengthen your writing towards a publishable state.

 Application